SAP-samples/cloud-btp-cli-api-codejam/clone-this-repo.md

 > This section is only relevant for those working through this CodeJam in a Dev Space in the SAP Business Application Studio.

 👉 At this point you may want to open your home directory in the Explorer (so you can look around at the directory structure and the files).
-Do this by using menu path `File -> Open...` and specifying the `user/` directory as shown:
+Do this by using menu path `File -> Open Folder...` and specifying the `user/` directory as shown:

 ![opening the user directory](assets/open-user-dir.png)